neu-pdi/cs2100-public-resources/src/pages/syllabus.md

 E.g., to get an A, you must score 80% or higher on homework, 80% or higher on labs, AND 93% or higher on exam topics.
 If you have the 80% homework and lab scores, but your exam topic score is 91%, you will receive an A-.

+Percentage grades will be rounded to the nearest percent.
+E.g., a grade of 79.2% will be rounded down to 79%.

 **A lecture activity score of 70% or more will bump your score up one row.** For example, if you had homework and lab scores of 72%, and an exam topic score of 85%, a lecture activity score of 75% will bump your score from B to B+.

 To progress, students are required to meet the grade point average (GPA) requirements as determined by Khoury College of Computer Sciences. [(See Khoury's website for more information.)](https://catalog.northeastern.edu/undergraduate/computer-information-science/)